CSLT-THU/ViVi_Translation/README.md

 Centainly, you first need to format your own data as the data in "./zh_uy_data".

 You may note there is an "aligns.sample" file in "./zh_uy_data".
 It is the word aligments of "train.sample" data.
-If you download the complete [Chinese-Uyghur Dataset](), you can get the complete "aligns" on the whole training set.
+If you download the complete [UYCH180](http://data.cslt.org/uych180/README.html), you can get the complete "aligns" on the whole training set.
 So, after you prepared your own data, you also need to get the "aligns" of the training set.
 You can get it via [Giza++](https://github.com/moses-smt/giza-pp) or other toolkits.